ConacBreslin/technostalgia/README.md

 A  **profile** page is accessible to registered, logged in users from the navbar.
 It displays all the technologies that the current user has added and all the comments they have made.
 From this page the user can go to the **edit technologies** or **edit comments** pages.
 Technologies and comments can be deleted from the profile page.
 If a technology is deleted all comments about the technology are also deleted.

 The **manage the site** page is accessed from the navbar for admin users only.
-From here an admin user can go to the **add category** pages to add a new categoy.
+From here an admin user can link to the **add category** page to add a new categoy.
 Categories can be deleted from the page.
 When a category is deleted all associated technologies and comments are also deleted.
 Admin users can navigate to the **edit category** page.
 They can see all the technologies and comments that have been added to the site and can delete a technology or comment from that page or go to the pages for editting technologies or comments.

 ## Surface/Design (Design Choices fonts, icons, colours, styling, backgroundss)